sergiotaborda/lense-lang-docs/docs/content/concurrency.md

 ~~~~

 This implementation does not use concurrency but the client code calling the ``fibonacci`` function has no way of knowing this, so it has to assume the code is calculated concurrently.
-Later, the implementation can evolve to a concurrent of even distributed version without consequences to the calling code.
+Later, the implementation can evolve to a concurrent one, or even a distributed version without consequences to the calling code.

 ## Executors